Right to Ramble

 After crossing the Sulphide Road once again (at about the 6.5 km point), Stoco Lake will be on your left.

 Some of the cottages that dot the shoreline will be just off the trail.
-A little further on, you can get some good views of Cozy Cove at the top end of the lake, which usually has a healthy fishing hut community near the west side.
+A little further on, you can get some good views of Cozy Cove at the top end of the lake, which in winter usually has a healthy fishing hut community near the west side.
 Further on, a road runs between the lake and the trail, but you can still get glimpses of the lake through the trees.

 Rules sign.
 (Right click and select "view image" to enlarge.)